-Local click-to-dial requires the phone be on the same vlan as the computer initiating the click-to-call and can be enabled for any Deskphone Integration.
+Local click to dial requires the phone be on the same VLAN as the computer initiating the click-to-call and can be enabled for any Deskphone Integration.

-1. Go to your profile page.
+1. Go to your Dashboard Profile page.

 2. Click on the extension you want to use for click-to-dial.

 3. If this display shows your deskphone model (i.e. Cisco, Polycom, Linksys, Yealink, Snom), then this extension is on a deskphone integration.

 4. If there is an IP address shown in your extension settings and there is NO 3rd Party CTD option showing (see below), you are using local click-to-dial.

 For local click-to-dial to work, your deskphone must be reachable from the computer you use for click-to-dial.
 Typically, this means both devices are on the same vlan.
 If you can open your deskphone web admin interface from this computer, then you can use local click-to-dial.